-Effective from 1 March 2007, donations made by individuals to qualifying public benefit organisations up to a maximum of 10% (previously 5%) of these individuals' taxable income during the tax year are deductible.
+Effective from 1 March 2007, donations made by individuals to qualifying PBOs up to a maximum of 10% (previously 5%) of these individuals' taxable income during the tax year are deductible.

-Effective from 1 March 2008, donations made by taxpayers to qualifying public benefit organisations up to a maximum of 10% (previously 5%) of their taxable income during the tax year are deductible.
+Effective from 1 March 2008, donations made by taxpayers to qualifying PBOs up to a maximum of 10% (previously 5%) of their taxable income during the tax year are deductible.
 The same rates that are applicable to estate duty are applicable to donations, except it is not triggered at death.